check-spelling-sandbox/solo-io-go-utils/changelogutils/cmd/README.md

 **New Features**

-- Add a tiemout to the cluster lock. (https://github.com/solo-io/go-utils/issues/72)
+- Add a timeout to the cluster lock. (https://github.com/solo-io/go-utils/issues/72)

 ### v0.5.0